Velocidex/velociraptor-docs/content/blog/2022/2022-03-22-deaddisk/_index.md

 This rule has a number of functions

-1. The OS type is set to Windows- This affects the output from `SELECT * FROM info()`
+1. The OS type is set to Windows- This affects the output from `SELECT * FROM info()` - this query controls most of the artifact preconditions.
-2. A specific hostname is set to "Virtual Host".
+2. A specific hostname is set to "VirtualHostname".
 When the client interrogates, this hostname will appear in the Velociraptor GUI.

 3. We specify a number of environment variables.
 This affects the `expand()` function which expands paths using environment variables.
-Many artifacts use environment variables to locate files on the filesystem.
+Many artifacts use environment variables to locate files within the filesystem.
-4. Disabled functions and plugins: Many artifacts use plugins and functions that query system state in order to enrich the collected data.
+4. Disabled functions and plugins: Many artifacts use plugins and functions that query non-disk system state in order to enrich the collected data.
 I.e. their output does not depend just on the disk.
-Using this impersonation rule we can disable those plugins and functions (essentially return nothing from them).
+Using this impersonation rule we can disable those plugins and functions (essentially return nothing from them) so the query can complete successfully.

-Impersonation aims to make it appear that the VQL artifacts is being collected from the target system as much as possible.
+Impersonation aims to make it appear that the VQL artifacts are being collected from the target system as if it were running live.

 Here is an example of collecting some common Windows artifacts from my flat image above - running on a Linux analysis machine.
+We can see some of our favorite artifacts, such as `Windows.Forensics.Usn`, `Windows.Timeline.Prefetch`, `Windows.Forensics.Bam` and many more.

 ![Collecting some common artifacts](artifacts_prefetch.png)